-From Hokkaido to Okinawa, there’s everything from tunnels of lights, gently illuminated rice terraces overlooking the Sea of Japan, and even an entire theme park drenched in lights.
-Numbered from 1 to 47 based on region, travel with us from north to southwest Japan for our list of the best illumination destinations across the country for 2018-2019.
+From Hokkaido to Okinawa, there’s everything from light tunnels, gently illuminated rice terraces overlooking the Sea of Japan, and entire theme parks drenched in lights.
+Travel with us from north to southwest Japan on our list of the best winter illuminations across the country for 2019-2020.

 1. Hokkaido Prefecture: White Illumination, Sapporo

-Now in its 38th year, Sapporo’s White Illumination started the Japanese pastime of braving the cold to enjoy sparkly winter delights.
+Now in its 39th year, Sapporo’s White Illumination started the Japanese pastime of braving the cold to enjoy sparkly winter delights.
 What was once a display of 1,048 lights is now a grandiose spectacle of more than 780,00 bulbs!
+The Illumination is spread across five locations including Odori Park, Sapporo Station, and Minami 1-Jo Dori.
 While you’re there, check out Munich Christmas Village, too.

 2. Akita Prefecture: Tsuki no Ki Light Fantasy, Yokote

 The symbol of Yokote, a 500-year-old zelkova tree, is transformed into a 40-meter-high Christmas tree wrapped in colorful lights during the winter months.
-Surrounding the tree, a designated natural monument by Akita Prefecture, are 35,000 LED lights that create a romantic atmosphere.
+Around 35,000 LED lights surround the tree creating a romantic atmosphere.